shahabl/brackets-livedev2/README.md

 * HTMLInstrumentation and HTMLSimpleDOM were modified slightly (which is why they're copied into the extension), to make it possible to inject the remote scripts and to fix an issue with re-instrumenting the HTML when a second browser connects to Live Development.
 The former change is harmless; the latter change would need some review or possibly more work in order to merge into master.
 * CSS live editing is enabled differently.
 When a CSS file is selected in the editor, its url is sent down to the main live document and compared with all style sheets loaded with a link element, and reloads the CSS file if it's there.
 * When switching files in the editor, a command is sent to the injected code in browser to load the new file after a set delay (currently 500 mS).
+* can do live preview on other devices connected to the same local network.
 * ignore the changes to main.js and the copied styles for now - those were just to make this work as an extension and avoid conflicting with the existing LiveDocument functionality